Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

 - This is a small cocktail, designed to be sipped, so serving it in a chilled glass is ideal.
 To chill your glass, fill it with ice before starting your cocktail preparation.
 Once your drink is done, toss out the ice (and any water that's melted along with it), and strain in your drink.

-Don't Miss These Gin and Honey Cocktails
+Try These Gin and Honey Cocktails

-You can garnish with a thin slice of lemon, a lemon twist, or even fresh lavender sprigs, but my favorite garnish for this Lavender Bee's Knees recipe is a sugar rim.
 How to do it: Before you make your cocktail, run a lemon slice on the edge of your glass and dip the glass into a shallow plate of raw or colored sugar.
 You can also mix crushed lavender flowers into the sugar for an extra special touch.

 Happy Hour Snack Pairings